-With so many medical advances in the 21st century, individuals with hearing loss yearn to know…can hearing be restored?
+If an individual suffers from nerve related hearing loss, can hearing be restored ?
 It is tempting to feel left-behind if you are hearing impaired.
-The weight loss industry is rife with a dizzying number of commercials, books and advertisements touting extraordinary diets and expensive work-out equipment successes.
-Marketers offer the latest pills, potions and promises for reducing body fat, losing weight and shrinking your body dimensions enough to fit into the clothes you’re wishfully keeping in your closet.
+For example, the weight loss industry is rife with commercials, books and advertisements touting extraordinary diets without scientific evidence to back up those claims.
 But seldom do fad diets and exercise equipment keep the weight off long-term.

-So, if one has nerve related hearing loss, can hearing be restored?
-Do any of the hearing loss solutions you may have seen advertised provider restoration of hearing?
-The short answer to this question is “not really.”
+Hence, do any of the hearing loss solutions you may have seen advertised provide restoration of hearing?
+The short answer to this question is not really.
 Unfortunately, many individuals with hearing impairment cling to the hope that some of these so-called remedies will provide immediate relief.

 Surgery for hearing loss

-- Insertion of middle ear tubes – Hardly a surgery, this frequently-performed, outpatient procedure is intended for those with other than nerve-related hearing loss.
-Middle ear, or pressure equalization (PE) tubes, are used to alleviate pressure buildup behind the eardrum in cases of middle ear infection or fluid that cannot drain through the Eustacian tubes.
+- Insertion of middle ear tubes – Middle ear, or pressure equalization (PE) tubes, are used to alleviate pressure buildup behind the eardrum in cases of middle ear infection or fluid that cannot drain through the Eustacian tubes.
 Children are the most common candidates for PE tubes because their not-yet-developed ear anatomy makes ear infections more prevalent than in adults.
 However, for the majority of adults whose hearing losses are sensorineural, this surgery is not appropriate and would have no value.

 - Cochlear implants – A cochlear implant is an invasive, significant surgery for adults and, more commonly, children who have no, or very little, residual hearing, typically something they were born with.
-It works by insertion of an electrical wire inserted deeply into the skull into the hearing nerve organ called the cochlea.
-It sends electrical impulses to the hearing nerves that can be translated by the brain as meaningful sound.
-If you have significant hearing loss, you may wonder if you can just skip hearing aids and go right to an implant.
-Cochlear implantation is an invasive and costly surgery that is intended only for those who benefit little or not at all from hearing devices.
-The reason for this is that the surgery does not “restore” hearing; it only provides some hearing to those previously deaf or with severe hearing loss.
+Cochlear implantation is an invasive and costly surgery intended only for those who benefit little or not at all from hearing devices.
+Furthermore, it does not “restore” hearing; it only provides some hearing to those previously deaf or with severe hearing loss.
 Also, the surgery, if unsuccessful, can leave one deaf.
 The surgery is really a “last-resort”.